-Subsequent to the end of the quarter, 2507868 completed a bought deal private placement offering selling an aggregate of 14,030,000 subscription receipts at a price of \$1.64 per subscription receipt for aggregate gross proceeds of \$23,009,200.
-Each subscription receipt entitles the holder to receive one common share of the 2507868 and one common share purchase warrant upon satisfaction of the escrow release conditions.
-Each warrant shall entitle the holder to acquire one common share of 2507868, subject to standard adjustment provisions, at a price of \$2.50 per share for a period of 36 months from the date of closing.
-The gross proceeds are held in escrow pending the satisfaction of certain escrow release conditions, including the completion of the amalgamation of the 2507868, 251 and a subsidiary of Pitchblack, and the ultimate acquisition of the Troilus project by Pitchblack.
-The deadline for the satisfaction of the escrow release conditions is January 31, 2018.
-Upon release of the subscription receipts from escrow, the funds will be released to Pitchblack, and 2507868's shares and warrants issued upon the conversion of the subscription receipts will be exchanged for Pitchblack common shares and warrants, on a post consolidation basis.
+In November 2017, the Company's subsidiary, 2507868, completed a bought deal private placement offering selling an aggregate of 14,030,000 subscription receipts at a price of \$1.64 per subscription receipt for aggregate gross proceeds of \$23,009,200.
+Each subscription receipt entitled the holder to receive one common share of 2507868 and one common share purchase warrant upon satisfaction of the escrow release conditions.
+Each warrant entitled the holder to acquire one common share of 2507868, subject to standard adjustment provisions, at a price of \$2.50 per share for a period of 36 months from the date of closing.
+The gross proceeds were held in escrow pending the satisfaction of certain escrow release conditions, including the completion of the amalgamation of 2507868, 251 and a subsidiary of Pitchblack, and the ultimate acquisition of the Troilus project by Pitchblack.
+Pitchblack consolidated their shares on a 4 to 1 basis concurrently with the completion of this transaction.
+On December 20, 2017, the Company announced that the escrow release conditions had been met and the subscription receipts were released to Pitchblack, and 2507868's shares and warrants issued upon the conversion of the subscription receipts were exchanged for Pitchblack common shares and warrants, on a post consolidation basis.
+In connection with the Transaction, Pitchblack changed its corporate name and brand identity to Troilus Gold Corp. ("Troilus").